Using VMs to Run Containers and Uninstalling Docker from the Main OS

 $ ssh USER@localhost:10022

-Make sure to enable ssh daemon on the VM
+Make sure to enable the SSH daemon on the VM.

 By following the steps above, you can set up and manage your Docker containers within a VM.